This position description is intended to describe the general nature and level of work being

 • Willingness to participate in a mutual review after 6-months and 1-year on staff.

-• Pledges to work in ways that support and fulfill Holden Village’s Mission, Vision, and Values and commits to the terms of the Community of Practice Agreement.
+• Pledges to work in ways that support and fulfill Holden Village’s Mission, Vision, and Values.

 • Abides by Holden Village’s Community Health Protocols and Practices.

 • Upholds and works to further Holden Village values of diversity, equality, respect, sustainability, and spirituality.